Taotaoop/Taotaoop.github.io/README.md

 ![images](images/PublishWeb.jpg)

 ## Step 9: Visit your Website
-Once Step 7 is done, GitHub will start compiling your project which may take a few minutes
+Once Step 7 is done, GitHub will start compiling your project and it may take a few minutes
 - refresh the page after a few minutes
 - Click **"Visit site"**